Elevation: 5,732 ft

 East Face Route, Class 3

-From the gate, you have two options to reach the West Face Route.
+From the gate, you have two options to reach the East Face Route.
 First, assuming access is allowed, you can follow the road into Rodeo Gulch.
 Second, you can follow (on foot) the east side of the fence south to the southern boundary of the private property.
 This spot is marked by a fence running down into the gulch.
 Cross the fence, which continues to run south at this point, and drop down into Rodeo Gulch.
 The west ridge route starts at this point.

 Follow the road up the gulch past a couple of water troughs.
 Stay on the road until, at the 5,000-foot contour, it makes a left turn and drops down a short distance.
 Leave the road at this spot and follow the fence uphill in a southwesterly direction.
 You will have crossed the fence at some point, so keep your eyes open for a spot where the lowest wire is high off the ground and scoot under the fence when you find a good spot.